7 Ways to Pray During LGBTQ+ Pride Month

 LGBTQ+ people have often had negative experiences with Christians.
 By inviting the unbelieving gay man or trans woman over to your house for a meal, you can be an ambassador for Christ and His church, showing them the kindness that leads to repentance.

 Gene Burrus is the Counseling Minister at the Sienna Campus of Houston's First Baptist Church.
-Gene has served as a church pianist, a youth minister, a group facilitator, a seminary counselor, and served as a biblical counselor.
+Gene has served as a church pianist, a youth minister, a group facilitator, a seminary counselor, and a biblical counselor.

 Gene enjoys reading, writing, making spreadsheets, playing piano and violin, working out, and spending time with his wife and two young children.